fusheng-ji/acc_pytorch_with_cuda/README.md

 #### Using Your Extension

 Put the `interpolation.cpp` and `setup.py` under same dir.
-Then run `python setup.py install`  to build and install your extension.
+Then run `python setup.py install ./`  to build and install your extension.

 Once your extension is built, you can simply import it in Python, using the name you specified in your `setup.py` script.
 Just be sure to `import torch` first, as this will resolve some symbols that the dynamic linker must see: